 The opposite occurs for the anterior slope, which is used to open the seat-to-back angle to accommodate hip flexion limitations and assist with foot propelling and transfers.
 Again, either an angle cut or a wedge glued to the base may be used to create an anterior slope, such that the back of the cushion will be higher than the front of the cushion by the specified dimension.
 Either foam is removed at an angle from underneath the front of the cushion base, as in the angle cut anterior slope (bottom left), or a wedge is added to the base of the cushion, as in the wedge glue anterior slope (bottom right).

 Many modifications are possible on wheelchair cushions to help achieve seating and positioning goals.

 Please send your comments, questions, and suggestions for Clinical Corner topics to Sheilagh Sherman, OT Reg.
-(Ont.) at Sheilagh.Sherman@sunmed.com
+(Ont.) at Sheilagh.Sherman@sunmed.com.
+Thank you!